erpc-io/eRPC/README.md

    used for sending session management requests, and a server-mode peer used for responding to these requests.
  * A client-mode peer is created to each host that we create a client-mode session to.
-Client-mode peers have non-null `epeer->data`, and are recorded in the SM thread context's maps.
+Client-mode peers are recorded in the SM thread context's maps.
  * A server mode peer is created by the ENet library when we get a ENet connect event from a client-mode peer.
-These peers have null `peer->data`, and are not recorded in the SM thread context's maps.
+These peers are not recorded in the SM thread context's maps.

 ## Session management retries
  * A session management operation is retried by the client in these cases: